redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

     });

-First of all, we bind the **al_json_block_file event click**, so each time the users click into the file inputbox, the media library is opened.
+First of all, we bind the **al_json_block_file event click**, so each time the users click inside the file inputbox, the media library is opened.

-The most important options to point out are the **url** which executes the action we implemented before and the **getFileCallback** which sets back the file path.
+The most important options to point out here are the **url**, which executes the action we implemented before and the **getFileCallback** which sets back the file path.

 Add the asset to the cms